CROCODILE-CESM/git-lecture-2025/slides/lecture.md

    </div>

    <div class="box" style="width: 40%;" markdown="1">
-   It is useful to set up a .gitignore file when you start a project to prevent accidentally adding giant files to your repository
+   It is useful to set up a .gitignore file when you start a project to prevent accidentally adding binary files to your repository

    </div>
 </div>